 How long does it take to recover from cataract surgery?

-Usually, the cataract surgery recovery time is about eight weeks.
+Usually, the cataract surgery recovery time is about 6-8 weeks.
 Most people are usually allowed to return to their regular activities the day after their surgery, but there are some exceptions.

 What activities should be avoided after cataract surgery?

 Swimming, lifting weights and other strenuous activities should be avoided for several weeks.
 This includes lifting objects heavier than 15 pounds.